inttter/iinter.me/content/monetization-in-games.md

 ## Lootboxes and Gacha Systems

 This is another common form of in-game microtransactions, although not as bad as battle passes.
 In fact, some games like Rocket League have [already phased them out](https://www.rocketleague.com/en/news/crates-leaving-rocket-league-later-this-year).
 Besides that, the point is that some games are **built** on this system.
-Take an example like [Counter-Strike 2](https://www.counter-strike.net/), or CS2 for short.
-CS2 has cases, capsules, stickers, music kits, and more that I won't go into explicitly.
+Take an example like [Counter-Strike](https://www.counter-strike.net/).
+Counter Strike has cases, capsules, stickers, music kits, and more that I won't go into explicitly.
 They have a lot of monetary sources.
 According to [Insider Gaming](https://insider-gaming.com/valve-cs-cases-earnings/), Valve made over **$1,000,000,000** from cases, keys, and the skin market in general.
-Although, CS2 is a slightly different case, as players can also make money since CS2 has an [actual market and value for skins](https://csfloat.com/db).
+What helps them make this money is that players can also make money since CS2 has an [actual market, value, and community for skins](https://csfloat.com/db).

 <div align="center">
   <img src="/images/monetization-in-games/csfloat-payout.png" width="350" alt="Here's an example of a withdrawal from the CSFloat Marketplace, which withdrew my funds to my Stripe account, to which I them withdrew from Stripe and into my main bank.">
 </div>

 Although, this also creates a risk of getting scammed and losing thousands and thousands of your own money, and also creates situations like the [CSGOEmpire vs CSGORoll](https://blog.csgoempire.com/the-wars-we-wage/) gambling sites fighting against each other (although, they are both bad, as evidenced by [this "protest"](https://www.youtube.com/watch?v=ZcU3hUNOgmo&t=11s) at the PGL Copenhagen Major 2024).
-This can spiral into real life legal and ethical issues as well.
+This can also potentially spiral into legal and ethical issues as well.

-Now onto the **"gacha system"**.
-According to Wikipedia, a gacha game is,
+Moving on, **gacha systems**.
+According to Wikipedia, a "gacha" game is,

 > *"...a video game that implements the gacha (toy vending machine) mechanic."*